ogratwicklcs/ansible_windows_workshop/8-win-appmanage/README.md

 - Once back at the Workflow menu page select `Launch` to start the Worfklow

-- To inspect the output for each Template, click the blue `Details` button at the top of each Template in the Workflow execution page
+- To inspect the output for each Template, click the blue `Details` button at the top of each Template on the Workflow execution page

 What happened?
 Was Chrome additionally installed?